What is your email address?

 Can I smoke cigarettes onsite?

-TBD - Late June may present a high fire risk, which may require that we prohibit cigarettes or confine them to designated smoking areas for safety.
+TBD - Depending on the time of year it may present a high fire risk, which may require that we prohibit cigarettes or confine them to designated smoking areas for safety.
 Stay tuned for an announcement before the event.
 If you’ve been waiting to join Vape Nation, now may be the time.

 Can I bring my bike?